xatusbetazx17/RockmanEXE-NetNavi-Assistant/README.md

     responses = {
         "excited": [
-            "Wow, that's awesome!",
+            "That’s amazing!",
             "I'm so excited to hear that!",
             "Fantastic!
-Let's keep this energy going!"
+This is really great news!"
         ],
         "happy": [
-            "I'm glad you're feeling great!",
+            "I'm glad you're feeling good!",
-            "That sounds wonderful!
-Let's keep it up!", "Great to hear!
-How else can I help?"
+            "That sounds wonderful.
+Keep it up!",
+            "Great to hear!
+What else is on your mind?"
         ],
         "neutral": [
             "Alright, what else can I do for you?", "Understood.
-Let’s move forward.",
+Let's continue.",
             "Got it.
-Anything else you need?"
+Anything else you’d like to share?"
         ],
         "curious": [
+            "Interesting.
+Could you elaborate?",
-            "Hmm, that's interesting.
-Can you tell me more?", "I'm curious about that.
-What did you mean exactly?", "That's intriguing.
-Would you like to expand on that?"
+            "I'm curious about that.
+Tell me more.", "That's intriguing.
+I'd love to hear more details."
         ],
         "worried": [
-            "I'm sensing some concern.
-Is there something bothering you?", "You seem worried.
-I'm here if you want to talk about it.", "I notice some worry in your tone.
-Let’s figure this out together."
+            "I sense some concern.
+Want to talk it through?", "You seem worried.
+I'm here to listen.", "It’s okay to feel this way.
+Tell me more about what’s bothering you."
         ],
         "angry": [
             "I can tell you're upset.
-Let’s take a moment to calm down.", "I understand you're angry.
-Let’s work through this together.", "I’m here to assist, even when things are tough."
+Let’s slow down and understand why.", "I understand you’re angry.
+What triggered this feeling?", "It’s tough feeling that way.
+Let’s try to work through it."
         ]
     }

     def speak(text):
         assistant_name = world_model.get("assistant_name", "Rockman.EXE")
+        world_model["conversation_log"].append({"role": "assistant", "text": text})
         print(f"{assistant_name}: {text}")
         engine.say(text)
         engine.runAndWait()